 Providence Health System is committed to competitive wages and benefits, a safe and supportive work environment, and non-discriminatory practices.
 But, we realize that life is more than work.
 Our associates will tell you that their co-workers are also their friends.
-We promote team-building through hospital-wide and departmental celebrations, departmental huddles, and town hall sessions with senior leaders.
+We promote team-building through hospital-wide and departmental celebrations and departmental huddles.
 We support flexible work schedules.
 And, we are there for each other during difficult times, praying for each other in times of illness and death, providing basic life necessities for associates in crisis through our 1854 Fund, and providing holiday gifts for associates through our Christmas Spirit program.

 Avenues for you to continue your education

-Providence Health System supports continuing education.
-Classes, seminars and programs are available on a wide variety of topics through our education department and on our online Ascension Health University.
-We provide tuition reimbursement and scholarships to associates who meet the guidelines for these programs.
-And, we have a relationship with Capella University through which grants are available to associates wishing to pursue degrees online.
+Do you want to continue your education?
+Classes, seminars and programs are available on a wide variety of topics through our education department.
+Our online Ascension Health University and tuition reimbursement are offered to eligible associates.
+And, we have a relationship with Capella University for those associates who wishing to pursue degrees online.

 Opportunities to develop as a person and as a leader

-Our associates are our greatest assets.
-Providence Health System supports your personal growth.
-Associates are offered the opportunity to participate in ongoing education as well as spiritual development.
+We know our associates are our greatest asset and we want to support your personal growth through continuing professional education and spiritual development.
 Our Mission Mentors are trained to carry forward the mission of our founders through a multi-week program.
-Leadership development is not just encouraged—it is required.
-We are committed to promoting from within, and through our Ascension Health Talent Management program, giving opportunities to qualified associates to share their gifts in other health ministries or at the national system level.
+We are committed to promoting from within and leadership development is strongly encouraged.
+For those interested in furthering their career beyond the local ministry, our Ascension Health Talent Management program offers qualified associates the opportunity to share their gifts in other health ministries or at the national system level.